‘Bold And The Beautiful’ Recap Friday, August 31: Hope Clutches Stomach In Pain, Steffy Still Loves Liam

 — Bold & The Beautiful (@BandB_CBS) August 31, 2018

 It seems as if the newest Spencer baby may be in trouble.
-B&B spoilers for Monday, September 3 point to Hope and Liam rushing to hospital.
+B&B spoilers for Monday, September 3 point to Hope and Liam rushing to the hospital.
 Don’t forget to tune in to Bold and the Beautiful on CBS to find out if Hope and the baby make it.